Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/FIELD_NAVIGATION_VALIDATION/README.md

 - 17 spine nodes
 - 19 spine edges
-- collapse threshold ≈ 5 critical links
+- first observed collapse threshold ≈ 5 critical links
 - finite vulnerability structure

 The results demonstrate that atlas transport is concentrated into a limited number of critical corridors.